 All kinds of animals – including wolves, elk, deer, mountain goats, bears and bison – roam throughout this outdoor playground, which you can see from your own car.

-After Yellowstone, dip into southern Idaho to explore seven attractions, including two national park sites, you won’t find elsewhere.
+After Yellowstone, dip into southern Idaho to explore nine attractions, including two national park sites, you won’t find elsewhere.